 - What is money, and how does it support a true economy?

-Humanity’s answers to these questions, and our often-unconscious beliefs about money and economy, greatly influence how we relate to one another, to other life forms, and to life itself.
-Now that the world economy appears to be failing, a window has opened up during which we can reconsider our foundational assumptions, definitions, and beliefs about value and how society is organized.
-This is a golden opportunity to source different answers to the above questions by listening to the wisdom that exists within us.
-The responses we receive can provide a roadmap for thriving in the post-coronavirus world.
-As we listen deeply and upgrade our notions of money and economy, we will co-create new economic and governance models that are better suited for life in the 21st century and beyond.
+Our answers to these questions, and our often-unconscious beliefs about money and economy, greatly influence how we relate to one another, to other life forms, and to life.
+The time is right to reconsider our foundational assumptions, definitions, and beliefs about value and how society is organized.
+The next few years are a golden opportunity to source different answers to the above questions by listening to the wisdom that exists within us.
+The responses we receive can provide a roadmap for thriving in a transitioning world.
+As we listen deeply and upgrade our notions of money and economy, we can co-create new economic and governance models that are better suited for life in the 21st century and beyond.

-What follows is a set of interconnected understandings that came when I went still and invited the most awakened version of humanity to be revealed through the lens of economy and money.
+What follows is a set of interconnected understandings that came to me as I sat in silence and invited the fully awakened version of humanity to be revealed through the lens of economy and money.

 What Is a True Economy?

-The new economy needs to be an awakened economy, in which businesses and individuals interact with unprecedented levels of consciousness and love.
-When I asked the question “What is an optimal name for the new or awakened economy?”, the phrase that came to me was “true economy.”
-Then, as I contemplated the nature of a true economy, I could see and feel that it has certain characteristics:
+The most successful economy is an awakened economy, in which businesses and individuals interact with unprecedented levels of consciousness and love in ways that support the well-being of every being.
+One possible name for such an economy is “true economy.”
+When I contemplate the nature of a true economy, I can see and feel that it has certain characteristics:

 - Activities that benefit all and harm none are naturally supported.